Skip to main content

-Out-of-State Driver Crash in Oregon: Which Laws and Insurance Rules Control Your Claim?
+Hit by an Out-of-State Driver in Oregon: Which Law and Insurance Rules Apply?

-Out-of-State Driver Crash in Oregon: Which Laws and Insurance Rules Control Your Claim?
+Hit by an Out-of-State Driver in Oregon: Which Law and Insurance Rules Apply?

 Getting hit by a driver with out-of-state plates can instantly make an already stressful crash feel confusing.
 You may wonder whether Oregon law applies, whether the other driver’s home-state insurance rules apply, or whether you need to file somewhere outside Oregon.